Advanced Materials Research & Laser Technologies (AMRELAT) Laboratory

 2) Raman and photoluminecense micro-spectroscopy of nanostructured and irradiated materials

 We are investigating thermal transport and confined phonon modes in various Si-based nano-engineered structures using confocal Raman opto-thermal micro-spectroscopy for thermal management, photovoltaics and nanoelectronics applications.
 We are also exploring surface plasmon enhanced Raman scattering effects using Si nanowire structures and phonon-assisted anti-Stokes PL in nanostructured perovskites, as well as color center radiation defects quantification and qualification by PL and potical absorption spectroscopies.

 3) Visco-elastic properties of complex fluids, nanoparticle colloids, biomaterials and GHz phononic crystals by Brillouin spectroscopy

-We are investigating hypersonic viscoelastic properties of complex fluids, nanoparticle colloids, and biomaterials (mammalian bones, plant leaves, human body fluids) by Brillouin light scattering micro-spectroscopy using scanning 6-pass tandem Fabry-Perot interferometry coupled with confocal microscope imaging and single photon counting.
+We are investigating hypersonic viscoelastic properties of irradiated functional polymers, complex fluids, nanoparticle colloids, and biomaterials (protein solutions, mammalian bones and animal flesh tissues, plant leaves, human body fluids) by Brillouin light scattering micro-spectroscopy using scanning 6-pass tandem Fabry-Perot interferometry coupled with confocal microscope and single photon counting and VIPA spectrometer.
 This project pursues variety of optical sensing applications in biomedical, agricultural and petroleum sectors.
 Using this technique we also investigate phononic band-gap properties of oil-infiltrated periodically nanostructured polymeric phononic band-gap crystals periodically nanostructured by femtosecond laser-induced two-photon polymerization for potential application in the control of GHz acoustic waves and heat.
 We have also demonstrated surface plasmon-mediated enhancement of Brillouin scattering.